The semantic apocalypse

 How meaning is draining away in the age of AI

 “Seeking to conquer a larger liberty, man but expands the empire of necessity.” — Herman Melville, “The Bell-Tower”

 A funny thing about science fiction is that it never really predicts the future.
 The details are always off, and it is the details that make all the difference.
-In fictional futures, artificial intelligence traditionally occupies one of two roles.
-In the first role AIs possess human-like minds, and therefore become equals, servants, or slaves.
-In the second archetype role, AIs possess god-like minds, and so occupy the role of oracles or tyrants.
 Now that real AI is actually here driving cars, writing poetry, making music, and filtering your spam, the detail that has made all the difference is that these machines don’t think like us.
 In fact, these “intelligences” probably don’t think at all.
-They fit neither of the archetypal roles.
 What they definitely do, however, is copy.

 All serious AI now takes the form of artificial neural networks, which act like individual brain modules lacking self and motivation.
 They are pattern completers, not pattern inventors.
 Their cognitive mode is mimetic.
 Trained on large data sets, often by unknowing humans as they fill out CAPTCHAs or query Google, each neural network lives in a universe bounded by us.
 None show any awakening to consciousness, not even when performing tasks we once deemed consciousness necessary for.
 Their mimetic nature is the missing detail, the reason our future isn’t already on the shelves of bookstores.
 Instead the future is trending toward a state that can only be called uniquely weird.